cirruslabs/cirrus-ci-docs/docs/examples.md

 rspec_task:
   bundle_cache:
     folder: /usr/local/bundle
+    fingerprint_script:
+      - echo $RUBY_VERSION
-    fingerprint_script: echo $RUBY_VERSION && cat Gemfile && cat Gemfile.lock
+      - cat Gemfile.lock
     populate_script: bundle install
   rspec_script: bundle exec rspec
 ```

-??? tip "Git Dependencies"
+??? tip "Repositories without `Gemfile.lock`"
-    When you are using dependencies from Git repositories and therefore can't use `Gemfile.lock` you can always
+    When you are not committing `Gemfile.lock` (in Ruby gems repositories, for example)
-    run `bundle install` instead of running it only for cache population.
-Cirrus Agent is clever enough to only re-upload
+    you can run `bundle install` (or `bundle update`) in `install_script`
+    instead of `populate_script` in `bundle_cache`.
+Cirrus Agent is clever enough to re-upload
     cache entry only if cached folder has been changed during task execution.
-Here is an example of a `.cirrus.yml`
-    that always runs `bundle install`:
+    Here is an example of a `.cirrus.yml` that always runs `bundle install`:

     ```yaml
     container: